 What Can I Put Under Decking to Stop Rats?

-Having critters lurking under your decking is one of the main issues you may have to face.
+Having rodents lurking under your decking is one of the main issues you may have to face.
 Not only can they be unsanitary, but having rats, mice, and other pests under your decking can damage it.
-So if you do plan to build Ultradecking, or have one, what can you put under decking to stop rats?
-And what are other options that you can try?
+If you plan to build Ultradecking or have one, what can you put under decking to stop rats?
+What are the other options that you can try?

-There are many reasons why rats and other critters may choose your decking as their new homes.
-To prevent rats, you’ll want to make under your decking as inhabitable as possible.
-To do this, you will want to remove all grass and plants on the ground level.
+There are many reasons why rats and other rodents may choose your decking as their new home.
+You’ll want to make your decking as inhabitable as possible to prevent rats.
+Remove all grass and plants on the ground level to do this.

-To remove the plants, you will need to use weed killers.
-It’s also much easier if you’ve done it before you install your decking.
+To remove the plants, use weed killers.
+It’s also much easier if you’ve done it before installing your decking.
 Aside from de-weeding, you can also put landscaping fabric and gravel under your decking to prevent any plants from growing back.
 Non-organic mulch can also provide excellent drainage, which will keep the area below your decking dry.

 Another option is to seal any opening underneath your decking.
-For this purpose, you can use different materials, from chicken wires, wood, to mesh.
+For this purpose, you can use different materials, from chicken wire and wood to mesh.
 However, you may be worried that it may not look so good on your decking.
 If that’s the case, you can use wood to seal the areas or conceal the wires and mesh.
 You can even decide to build a trellis to create a stylish but helpful barrier to keep the rats away.

 If you can’t add anything to your decking or don’t want to do so, you can also put different rat repellents underneath your decking.
-For repelling rodents, you can use commercial products, such as sprays and ultrasonic devices.
+You can use commercial products for repelling rodents, such as sprays and ultrasonic devices.
 You may need to check reviews to make sure they work.
 Alternatively, you can also use natural solutions, such as spraying strong or pungent scents, such as peppers and peppermint oil.